mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 Several places will need to be changed to the rest-of-deployment-specific URLs or other values.
 Those places are described in the comments in the example below, as well as other commentary.

-I’m not sure if we can use the built-in Proxy ingress or if we’ll need to define our own ingress pointing at the Proxy service, so I’ve left that area of the config unspecified, which leaves the ingress out by default.
-You can change `ingress.proxy.enabled` to `true` to enable the proxy ingress.
+How to setup the Proxy ingress is undecided at the time, as it will need to change when the solution is added to the IaC 3.xxx so that area of the config is still unspecified.
+This leaves the ingress out by default.
+Changing `ingress.proxy.enabled` to `true` will enable the proxy ingress.
 See the linked pages at the beginning for options  available for the built-in ingress configuration.

-If TLS needs to be terminated at Oathkeeper, see the `tls` sections in the config documentation, and combine that with secrets and the `deployment.extraVolumes` and `deployment.extraVolumeMounts` values.
+If TLS needs to be terminated at Oathkeeper, see the `tls` sections in the [config documentation](https://www.ory.sh/oathkeeper/docs/reference/configuration), and combine that with secrets and the `deployment.extraVolumes` and `deployment.extraVolumeMounts` values.
 Prometheus is at `:9000/metrics` by default, if that is in use.